 I hope this post (rather, guide!) will help you create awesome network diagrams.
 They are brilliant if you want to show complicated networks or processes in a simpler manner.

 If you have any questions about drawing network diagrams or any suggestions to improve this guide, go ahead and leave a comment.

 About the Author

 Chhavi Agarwal is a freelance tech and marketing writer/blogger and co-founder at Content Writer Guru.
-She works closely with B2C/B2B companies and help grow their online presence through content creation.
-When she is not writing (her first love!), she is traveling across India with all her crazy gadgets and fedora, documenting her experiences on Mrs Daaku Studio (a travel blog).
+She works closely with B2C/B2B companies and helps grow their online presence through content creation.
+When she is not writing (her first love!), she is traveling across India with all her crazy gadgets and fedora, documenting her experiences on Mrs. Daaku Studio (a travel blog).
 You can connect with her on LinkedIn